Design of a Doctoral Programme in Pursuit for Academic Excellence: Another First from PASGR to Africa

 The programme has sparked the interest of 15 universities from across Africa namely: The British University in Egypt, University of Pretoria, University of Botswana, University of Jos, University of Sierra Leone, University of Ibadan, University of Lagos, University of Ghana, University of Dar es Salaam, Mzumbe University, Uganda Christian University, Uganda Martyrs University, University of Nairobi, Egerton University and Maseno University.

-The doctoral design workshop will be funded by Bosch Foundation.
+The doctoral design workshop was funded by Bosch Foundation.